The Ritalin Sham

 While the ability to adjust socially may be important, it is not

 always a "good" thing.
-In its most extreme form,
+In its most extreme form, social

-resulted in dire social phenomena, including slavery and genocide.
+dire social phenomena, including slavery and genocide.
 This seems a

 particularly aberrant notion in a society like ours, which is so

 deeply grounded in the quest for individualism, free speech and

 association, and the "pursuit of happiness."

 2. "Children must learn to conform."

 When a child fails to adjust to school, we should at the very least

 various situations, and how to avoid drawing sanction upon

 themselves.
-Nevertheless, young children must be enabled to
+Nevertheless, young children must be enabled to express

-according to the needs and conventions of the adult order.
+needs and conventions of the adult order.

 3. "Failed social adjustment causes suffering."

 In our competitive culture, we tend to view mistakes as negatives to

 good, and actually, in fact, are the way we learn.
 We are obsessed

 with the notions of success and failure.
 We judge a child's actions

 as success or failure according to our expectations and demands, not

 through the eyes of a developing child.
 Eventually, the child

 internalizes both the standard and the evaluation: "I failed to

 live up to the expectations, therefore I am a failure."
 I would

 argue that it is not failure that causes suffering, but rather it is

 oppression - in the form of adultism - which imposes arbitrary

 standards, and an adult shame-based worldview.
-This is what
+This is what causes

-therein lies their suffering.
+lies their suffering.

 4. "A physician's job is to ease suffering."

 Certainly it is - through the practice of medicine that incorporates

 compassion - not labeling, coercion, or guilt.

 5. "Ritalin helps children conform."

 Not always.
-Sometimes it makes them "psychotic,"
+Sometimes it makes them "psychotic," sometimes

-children anxious or nauseous.
+or nauseous.
 It can make some children feel suicidal.
 And for some

-children, Ritalin has been a deadly
+children, Ritalin has been a deadly prescription.
+8

-observed to produce better in the classroom.
+better in the classroom.
 This, the research shows us, is the only

 positive short-term outcome.
 There are no positive long-term effects

 in any aspect of child functioning - social, behavioral, or academic -

 associated with the use of Ritalin.9

 6. "Therefore, giving your child Ritalin lets me ease her

 In an 1854 speech on the Kansas-Nebraska Act, Abraham Lincoln said,

 in hopes that even greater misfortune might not befall them.
 Given the

 truly meet the needs of our children, the argument goes, Ritalin may

 seem a better choice than continued pressure, disapproval, and

 This "ease the suffering" argument reveals one of the